TIERS/tiers-lidars-dataset/README.md

 Forest SLAM example(Forest01 Sequence) |  Hall SLAM example(Indoor04 Sequence)
 ![](./imgs/forest_data.gif)  |  ![](./imgs/hall_data.gif)

+The dataset is available at the [University of Turku servers](https://utufi.sharepoint.com/:f:/s/msteams_0ed7e9/EidIYx-aBBFCgsR0pptbzHwBeNiJZSzUBtGcPMcXEXix6w?e=g18kMN).
+Specific links for each sequence and for the ground truth data are available in Section 3.1 of this file.

 ## ABSTRACT:

 We present a novel multi-modal lidar dataset with sensors showcasing different scanning modalities (spinning and solid-state), sensing technologies, and lidar cameras.
 The focus of the dataset is on low-drift odometry, with ground truth data available in both indoors and outdoors environments with sub-millimeter accuracy from a motion capture (MOCAP) system.
 For comparison in longer distances, we also include data recorded in larger spaces indoors and outdoors.The dataset contains point cloud data from spinning lidars and solid-state lidars.
 Also, it provides range images from high resolution spinning lidars, RGB and depth images from a lidar camera, and inertial data from built-in IMUs.